 That's not entirely fair.
 We had stratospheric goals like “Helping write the script of the future by serving developers and technical workers.”
 But we were missing the link between that goal and the things we were asked to do.
 I mean, we could guess.
 So we often had uncomfortable conversations where we'd question tactical decisions ("um, that rose needs way more sun than it gets where you want to put it.") and be accused of not caring about the overarching company goals.

-One thing people learn the hard way over and over is that if you leave a void in communication, your listener will inevitable fill in the worst possible options.
+One thing people learn the hard way over and over is that if you leave a void in communication, your listener will inevitably fill in the worst possible options.
 "Why aren't they telling me what's going on?
 Do they hate me?"
 I think this can kinda work if you have some hold on people.
-It's lousy work environment, but management can totally skip the communication step from time to time.
+It's a lousy work environment, but management can totally skip the communication step from time to time.
 It's really a bad idea when working with a community, however.
 Never forget people can just stop coming.

 In fact, I know of two projects designed to replace Stack Exchange.
 They aren't quite at the point where I'd want to point people at them, but both are actively working in that direction.
 Back in the day we were bemused by these sorts of projects.
 They never seemed to understand that the software was the easy part and community is the real selling point.
 Most of these sites died and the ones that live on have cultivated some sort of community.